 3. Increased Economic Growth

+An estimated 80% of U.S. GDP is comprised of services, such as financial services and health care.
 NAFTA eliminates trade barriers in most service sectors, which are regulated.
-NAFTA requires governments to publish all regulations, lowering hidden costs of doing business.
+NAFTA requires governments to publish all regulations, lowering the hidden costs of doing business.

 4. Created Jobs